AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 Red-Green-Refactor is another motto to understand this certain flow, Where Red means fail, Green means making it succeed, then the important Refactor~

-The heart and core of TDD is to do things **quickly**, and in **small enough increments**, and at the same time, making sure the code quality is maintained, making sure everything is under control (of course, there are still situations where control is hard or near impossible to have)
+The heart and core of TDD is to do things **quickly**, and in **small enough increments**, and at the same time, making sure the code quality is maintained, and also making sure that everything is under control (of course, there are still situations where control is hard or near impossible to have)

 Let's have a few real world examples on how this could be potentially applied (there also would be counter examples, so fear not)